Zirconium Alloy

 Fuel Failure Mechanisms

-There are various fuel failure root causes, that have been identified in past.
-In the early dates of PWR and BWR operations, these causes were predominantly fabrication defects or fretting.
-The following list is not complete, there are also failure mechanisms that are typical for certain reactor and fuel design.
-It must be also noted that many of fuel failure causes were never identified and remain unknown.
+Various fuel failure root causes have been identified in the past, and these causes were predominantly fabrication defects or fretting in the early days of PWR and BWR operations.
+The following list is not complete, and there are also failure mechanisms that are typical for certain reactor and fuel designs.
+It must also be noted that many fuel failure causes were never identified and remain unknown.

 - Grid-to-rod fretting.
-Grid-to-rod fretting arises from vibration of the fuel element generated by the high coolant
+Grid-to-rod fretting arises from the vibration of the fuel element generated by the high coolant

 - Fabrication defects